Student Programs Overview

 Health Careers Pathways Program (HCPP), College through 20 Programs

-- Health Science Enrichment Institute - A five-week summer program on the KUMC campus for college Freshmen and Sophomores that offers instruction in various upper level Science and Health related courses, such as Microbiology, Organic chemistry, and Intro. to Medicine.
+- Health Sciences Enrichment Institute - A five-week summer program on the KUMC campus for college Freshmen and Sophomores that offers instruction in various upper level Science and Health related courses, such as Microbiology, Organic chemistry, and Intro. to Medicine.

 - Pre-Admissions Program - A five-week summer program for college Juniors and Seniors that prepares students to take the MCAT.
 Students will also receive an overview for preparing the AMCAS application and information about the medical school admissions process.

 - Complete online application and submit it by March 18, 2020.